Careers, courses and degree options for teachers aspiring to be leaders

 - Typical Education: Master's degree (a teaching or administrator license may be required)

 Postsecondary education administrators may take on many duties within higher education systems to keep the institutions operating smoothly.
 They may work to develop admission criteria, maintain student records, organize school functions or conduct research relating to students and faculty.

-Master’s degree; teaching or administrator license may be required
+- Typical Education: Master's degree (teaching or administrator license may be required

 Source: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook (2015)

 Advice from the Expert: Dr. Richard C. Horowitz, Co-founder, Growing Great Relationships

 Expect to learn how to integrate a theoretical perspective into the daily demands of administration.
 Seek a program that does have an internship component so that you will have the opportunity, under supervision, to implement the new learnings derived from their program.
 Expect to find pursuing an advanced degree while being employed a particular challenge but certainly doable if you are willing to make some sacrifices in personal time.